 - Funds in the futures account are not included in your securities starting day trade buying power.

 - Sweeping funds from the securities account to the futures account could potentially result in a debit cash balance in the securities account.
 Debit cash balances are subject to margin interest charges.
 To view how to calculate the interest on a margin debit balance, please click here.

 - SIPC insures securities accounts.
 Futures accounts are not insured.

 Let’s use a $30,000 trading account that is flagged and eligible as a PDT.
-The account trades an /ES contract with a $5,500 margin requirement.
-The account owner decides to hold the contract overnight and $5,500 is swept from the security account to the futures account to satisfy the overnight requirement.
+The account goes long an /ES contract with a $5,500 margin requirement.
+The account owner decides to hold the /ES overnight, and $5,500 is swept from the securities account to the futures account to satisfy the overnight requirement.
 Due to the sweep, the securities account would drop to $24,500 and receive a $500 EM call the next trading day due to the minimum requirements needed to maintain an account with a PDT status.

-When trading futures, please keep in mind any effects to your securities account from an overnight sweep of cash due to futures margin requirements or futures positions marking to market.
+When trading futures, please keep in mind any effects to your securities account from an overnight cash sweep due to a futures margin requirements or a futures position marking to market.